Courses Offered

 Instructor: Ann Doucette, PhD

 The quality of the inferences made in evaluation studies is directly related to the quality of the measurement on which we base our judgments.
 Judgments attesting to the ineffective interventions may be flawed – the reflection of measures that are imprecise and not sensitive to the characteristics we chose to evaluate.
 Evaluation attempts to compensate for imprecise measurement with increasingly sophisticated statistical procedures to manipulate data.
 The emphasis on statistical analysis all too often obscures the important characteristics of the measures we choose.
-This class content will cover:
+This course will cover:

 Recommended Audience: This course would be of interest and benefit to anyone using quantitative (e.g., surveys, etc.) or qualitative (interviews, focus groups, etc.) measurement in their evaluations.